nsenecal/Meme-Beam/README.md

 - Follow Set-up below.
 - Type !meme in twitch chat, followed by a space and the **image location** of an image.
 When you paste the image location into an internet browser it should take you straight to the image, not a website.
 - Check the images folder within the project folder.
+- Set the source of an image in OBS or Streamlabs OBS to meme.png within the images folder.

 ## Planned Features
 - A full gui